 - Applications accepted at any time

 Innovation Links Grants are intended to develop and strengthen research links between colleges, universities and businesses to accelerate the development of promising technologies and promote their commercialization into the Canadian marketplace.

-If you are looking for other options to fund your applied research project please contact us directly at the information below.
+If you are looking for other options to fund your applied research project please contact us directly.
 We can help determine the different funding opportunities available to you.